antoinelabard/Hot-Takes/README.md

-# OhMyFood - Food ordering app
+# Hot Takes - Spicy sauce referencing application

 Hot Takes is a spicy sauce referencing application.
 It allows the users to list, add, modify and like the sauces.